Yutian2024/Horse-Image-Colourization/README.md

 # Horse Image Colourization
 A Jupyter Notebook for colourizing grey scale horse images with the help of GAN.
 Models are trained on CIFAR dataset.
+Due to large sum of images, the .ipynb file is zipped as 'Image_Colourization.rar'.

 ## Features
 - **Data Preparation**: Convert RGB images to grayscale and prepare paired datasets.